 On the other hand, Africa seems to have learned too well how to ask for money or gifts or the word Cadeau.

+Avoid the negative.
 Move towards the positive

 Easy to say, difficult to do, I must first identify what is positive, good Karma, give me a good feel, then go towards it, I must also figure out what makes me feel bad and avoid.